Texas USA - March 2023

 North Houston - Jesse Jones Nature Park

-Pileated Woodpecker, c30 Cedar Waxwings, a small Brown Wren in woodland was almost certainly Carolina Wren. the crows passing overhead by the river seemed on the small size and could have been Fish Crows, Eastern Grey Squirrel, Carolina Chickadee.
+Pileated Woodpecker, c30 Cedar Waxwings, a small Brown Wren in woodland was almost certainly Carolina Wren.
+The distant crows passing overhead by the river, seemed on the small size and could have been Fish Crows, Eastern Grey Squirrel, Carolina Chickadee.

 Americal Sparrows